AVEVA/CONNECT-data-services-developer-docs/content/api-reference/sequential-data-store/sds-units-of-measure.md

 ---

 # Units of measure
-Controller handling requests routed to {namespaceId}/Units/.
-This controller should have read/get methods only, as update/write operations on units go through the QuantityController
+The REST APIs provide programmatic access to read and write SDS data.
+The APIs in this section interact with `Units`.
+The APIs are for GET (read) methods.
+Update (write) operations on `Units` go through [Quantities](xref:sds-quantities).

 ## `List Units of Measure`